Xiao-Lii/CSCI3761-DijkstraAlgorithm/README.md

  By reading each node's table of neighbors and their cost associated with them, we can paint a better picture of available routes per neighbors and their cost.

+<b>Note:</b> The program is set to update automatically every 30 seconds to ensure each node has the most up-to-date information

+### Menu-Input Options Available / Functional:
+ - <b>print</b> - Prints the Current Node's Distance Vector Table to any nodes it may see
+ - <b>refresh</b> - Sends the Current Node's Distance Vector Table its Neighbors
+ - <b>update</b> - Updates the Current Node's Distance Vector table
+   <p><b>Update Format</b> (Without brackets but include spaces): [FromNode] [ToNode] [NewCost]</p>
+ - <b>route</b> - Display's the lowest cost route to desired node and which node to hop to
+   <p><b>Route Format</b> (Without brackets but include spaces): route [ToNode]</p>

- - <b>Note:<b> To run a node under a Linux system/subsystem, the format must be: <NeighborTxtFile> <VectorsTxtFile> <NodeNumToOpen> <PortNumberOfNodeNum> <TotalNumberOfNodes>
+ Note: Menu-input text is not case sensitive, menu will handle any lowercase or uppercase discrepancies. <b> To run a node under a Linux system, the format must be:</b> [NeighborTxtFile] [VectorsTxtFile] [NodeNumToOpen] [PortNumberOfNodeNum] [TotalNumberOfNodes]

- Example of wanting to open node 1: "neighbors1.txt vectors.txt 1 18181 5" - Please ensure to properly compile the program, prior to opening any nodes.
+Example of wanting to open node 1: "neighbors1.txt vectors.txt 1 18181 5"

+Please ensure to properly compile the program, prior to opening any nodes.
 Only the corresponding neighbor file and port number will allow the correct node to be ran successfully.
-Port numbers per node can befound within the neighbor txt files.
+Port numbers per node can be found within the neighbor txt files.

- - There are 3 main functions the user can implement once the node is running:

-   1. "print" - Prints the node's current distance vector table from itself to any nodes it may see.
-   2. "refresh" - Sends the current node's distance vector table to all of its neighboring nodes
-   3. "update" - Format: <FromNode> <ToNode> <NewCost> - Updates the cost from itself to a neighboring node, as long as the new cost is less than its previous.
-   4. "route" - Format: "route <ToNode>" - This will print the node the user should take next from its current node, to get to the desired 'ToNode'